dblock/iex-ruby-client/README.md

 ### Get an API Token

 Create an account on [IEX Cloud](https://iexcloud.io) and get a publishable token from the IEX cloud console.
-You should use a sandbox token and endpoint for testing.

-_Note that data in the [IEX sandbox environment](https://intercom.help/iexcloud/en/articles/2915433-testing-with-the-iex-cloud-sandbox) is scrambled.
-Therefore elements such as company and people names, descriptions, tags, and website URLs don't render any coherent data._

 ### Configure